anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/35-stateful-set-init.md

     pg_basebackup: error: could not connect to server: could not translate host name "postgresql-primary.pg.svc.cluster.local" to address: Name or service not known
       Failed to execute pg_basebackup.

-The reason for this is simple: **there is not replication user, yet**.
+The reason for this is simple: **there is no replication user, yet**.

 ## Working with StatefulSets

-**Be reminded that deleting the StatefulSet will delete the corresponding Pods but it will not delete the Persistent Volume Claims nor the associated Persistent Volumes**.
-The lifecycle of Persistent Volume Claims are independent from the StatefulSet.
+**Be reminded that deleting the StatefulSet will delete the corresponding Pods, but it will not delete the Persistent Volume Claims nor the associated Persistent Volumes**.
+The lifecycle of Persistent Volume Claims are independent of the StatefulSet.
 This is to prevent data loss when deleting the StatefulSet, accidentally.
-For this reason, you will have to delete the Persistent Volume Claims manually when testing the initalization logic for bootstrapping the StatefulSet.
-Otherwise the initialization script might behave unexpected as it will see existing artefacts on the Persistent Volumes which will be reattached when a StatefulSet with the same name is created where a prior StatefulSet created Peristent Volume Claims
+For this reason, you will have to delete the Persistent Volume Claims manually when testing the initialization logic for bootstrapping the StatefulSet.
+Otherwise, the initialization script might behave unexpected as it will see existing artifacts on the Persistent Volumes which will be reattached when a StatefulSet with the same name is created where a prior StatefulSet created Persistent Volume Claims

 ## Summary

 In this section we started connecting the dots.
 The PostgreSQL streaming replication implementation has been started.
-An initalization script has been developed enabling the StatefulSet Pods to introspect and determine their static cluster roles `Primary` or `Secondary`.
+An initialization script has been developed enabling the StatefulSet Pods to introspect and determine their static cluster roles `Primary` or `Secondary`.
 Accordingly, the Pods either initialize by executing `initdb` or `pg_basebackup`.
 The corresponding StatefulSet definition has been created and tested.

 In the next step the replication user has to be created so that Secondaries can connect to the Primary to start the streaming replication.